hwhitehead/hwhitehead.github.io/_pages/visuals.md

 </video>

 ## Raytraced Emission from Supernova-Jet Interaction
 Images of synthetic radio emission generated from axisymmetric relativistic hydrodynamic simulations of a supernovae followed by a jet, compared to real observations of CirX1.
 Following simulation using [PLUTO](https://github.com/cheshirepezz/PLUTO), the axisymmetric hydro data was interpolated onto a 3D Cartesian grid and then traced using DART.
-Parent paper is in the final stages of prep.
+Read the parent paper [here](/publications/Gasealahwe2025).

 <p align="center">
   <img src="http://hwhitehead.github.io/images/novae_render.png"/>